jmichaelov/PsychFormers/README.md

-# PsychFormers
-Tools for calculating psycholinguistically-relevant metrics of language statistics using transformer language models
+# PsychFormers: Tools for calculating psycholinguistically-relevant metrics of language statistics using transformer language models